celalcakiroglu/tsc/_build/html/_sources/CoutteOpenFoam.txt

    Figure 2: Couette flow simulation domain

-In order to discretize the geometry shown in Figure 2, create a new folder called 'polyMesh' inside the 'constant' folder and inside the 'polyMesh' folder create a file called 'blockMeshDict'.
-The 'blockMeshDict' file contains the parameters used by the 'blockMesh' program in order to generate the finite volume mesh for the geometry discretization.
-The 'blockMesh' command should be executed in the Linux terminal from within the 'Couette' folder in order to invoke the mesh generation program 'blockMesh'.
-The following code block shows what the 'blockMeshDict' file should look like.
+In order to discretize the geometry shown in Figure 2, create a new folder called *polyMesh* inside the *constant* folder and inside the *polyMesh* folder create a file called 'blockMeshDict'.
+The *blockMeshDict* file contains the parameters used by the 'blockMesh' program in order to generate the finite volume mesh for the geometry discretization.
+The *blockMesh* command should be executed in the Linux terminal from within the *Couette* folder in order to invoke the mesh generation program *blockMesh*.
+The following code block shows what the *blockMeshDict* file should look like.

   .. code::